 Observing infrastructure – Critical ocean observing infrastructure is provided around Australia by the Integrated Marine Observing System, or IMOS.
 This network of observing infrastructure provides the regional bio-physical and chemical information that is essential context for smaller scale studies.
 IMOS also houses the AODN identified above.

 The IMOS website can be accessed by pressing this logo

-The IMOS Data portal can be accessed here
+IMOS data is available via AODN portal can be accessed here

 Computing power and major storage to assist with complex problems – Pawsey Supercomputing Centre is an unincorporated joint venture between CSIRO, Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia and is supported by the Western Australian Government.
-The Pawsey Supercomputing Centre is encouraging research in, and the uptake of, supercomputing, large scale data storage and visualisation in Western Australia.
-Supercomputing infrastructure is hosted at The Pawsey Centre at the Australian Resources Research Centre (ARRC) in Technology Park, Kensington.
+The Pawsey Supercomputing Centre is encouraging research via the uptake of supercomputing, large scale data storage and visualisation.